A wave of the hand has to be one of the most simple and yet basic of human gestures.

 Some cyclists will not return a wave to another cyclist, or will not do so unless they are wearing Lycra like them.
 Total bull-shit.
-I know it must be terribly hard if you are lying down comfortably on those aero bars, to struggle up to give a proper wave, but at least raise a finger or even the whole hand; make the effort.
+I know it must be terribly hard if you are lying down comfortably on those aero bars, to struggle up to give a proper wave, but at least raise a hand, make the effort.

 Unless you are a serious time-trialist, or tri-athlete, it might be a good excuse to dump the aero bars.
 Set yourself free to sit up and wave to the whole world.

 I wave to everybody when I am riding, not just people who look like me, other people on any kind of a bike, those walking, running, or on skate-boards.

 Even ladies pushing babies in strollers.
 They are all people like me, out getting some fresh air, and exercise.
 Sometimes, I get a wave back but not always, I don’t feel deprived or offended if I don’t.

 If I see a driver waiting to turn in front of me, or pull out from a side road, I give a wave.
 This time it is more of an attention getter, “See me, I’m over here.”
 Rather like the wave to a waiter in a busy restaurant.